monstermac77/vr/README.md

 ## MixedVR-Manager

 Like many people, I just want to get to SteamVR and start playing as quickly as possible.
-But for many, and especially those who use devices from different ecosystems (known as [Mixed VR](https://www.reddit.com/r/MixedVR/)), there is a lot of configuration that needs to be done every time a VR session is started.
+But there is often a lot of configuration that needs to be done every time a VR session is started or stopped, especially for those using devices from different ecosystems (known as [Mixed VR](https://www.reddit.com/r/MixedVR/)).

 MixedVR-Manager performs all of this setup for you, automatically and in the background.
 With MixedVR-Manager, all you need to do is launch SteamVR on your PC (which can be as easy as turning on an Index controller).
 MixedVR-Manager handles everything else.